Massipssa/Docs/cloud/aws/Analysis/redshift.md

 - S3 requires a manifest file and IAM role

 - **UNLOAD command:** unload from a table into files in S3

+## Redshift Spectrum

+- Query the data is already in S3 without loading it into Redshift